nicklafferty/craftycody/content/crafts/diy-more-doors-for-the-ikea-kallax.md

 Decide which side of the door you want to be the front and flip it over.
 We're going to add the L-brackets to the back of the doors.
 I placed each of mine in the center of each join.
 This allowed space for the staples I'd use to secure the fabric later.

 When the L-brackets are all attached, flip the doors back over and decide where you want your handles/pulls/knobs to be.
 Mine are fairly long so I put them near the tops of the doors.
 Mark where you need to drill the holes then use the finished door as a template for the other door so the handles will be aligned and you don't have to remeasure.
+Simply lay the finished door on top of the second door and use a pencil to mark the holes.
 Sand off any splinters that may come from drilling.
+We'll actually attach the knobs later, for now, we're just drilling the holes.

 This is a good time to stain or paint the doors if you want.
 I'm going to leave mine natural.